aleresche/PsLogFormater/README.md

-# PsLogFormater
+## __PMI DIGITAL WORKPLACE - PowerShell - PsLogFormater__

-Powershell Log Formater
+Powershell Log Formater used on all scripts related to Digital workplace migration